JDSINLP/NLP-Project/readme.md

 # The Plan

 * Acquire data
-    * acquired data by scraping github repos README using the acquire.py script and saved locally as json file.
+    * acquired data as of March 3, 2022 by scraping github repos README using the acquire.py script and saved locally as json file.

 * Prepare data
      - bin language into 'Python', 'JavaScript', 'C++', 'Java','Other'